Bee-Ring/ina-viam-module/README.md

 Tested and known to work on the INA3221.
 Support for other INA modules already in mainline Viam RDK.

-This can act as a `sensor`, reporting all channels simultaneously, or as a `powersensor`, for which each channel must be configured individually.
+This can act as a `sensor`, reporting all channels simultaneously, or as a `power_sensor`, for which each channel must be configured individually.

 ## Usage